 Stranger Danger, Kidnapping, and Human Trafficking it can happen to anyone.

 Something a child alone would jump on.
 My sister told him no and sent him on his way.
 The man RAN.
-Clearly concerned he would get into trouble as they went to the store he claimed the promotion was for.
-Sadly in the same neighborhood, there were several kids my child’s age walking together to the store.
+Concerned he would get into trouble as they went to the store he claimed the promotion was for.
+Sadly in the same neighborhood, there were several kids my child’s age walking together to the shop.

 What you need to know about Stranger Danger, Kidnapping, and Human Trafficking

-While statistics really have shown most kidnappings are by people you know and trust, Times are changing and your child and even you are worth money to someone.
-I’d love to jump on the free-range kid’s movement and give my kids the freedom I had as a child but, the world has changed and criminals are willing to grab a child right from a shopping cart or even a mother’s loving arms.
+While statistics have shown most kidnappings are by people you know and trust, Times are changing, and your child and even you are worth money to someone.
+I’d love to jump on the free-range kid’s movement and give my kids the freedom I had as a child but, the world has changed, and criminals are willing to grab a child right from a shopping cart or even a mother’s loving arms.

 Why are these occurrences happening?
-The key to these issues money.
+The key to these issues is money.
 Human trafficking for labor and sex trade is big business.
-The most well-known reason for human trafficking is for the sex trade but that is not the only reason.
-Thousands of victims are trafficked for the purposes of forced labor, domestic servitude, child begging or the removal of organs.
+The most well known reason for human trafficking is for the sex trade, but that is not the only reason.
+Thousands of victims are trafficked for forced labor, domestic servitude, child begging or the removal of organs.
 Anyone can become a victim.

-How can I protect myself and my family?
+How can I protect myself and my family and myself?
 I wish I knew all the answers to this.
 A cure to keep you from falling prey.
-I can’t give you a magic formula but I do have some safety tips every parent needs to know.
+I can’t give you a magic formula, but I do have some safety tips every parent needs to know.

 - Do not let children go out without an adult.
 Older children and teens should only go out in groups, never alone.

-- If out with a young child or infant use a baby carrier that attaches your child to your body so there is no way to grab your child and run.
+- If out with a young child or infant use a baby carrier that attaches your child to your body, so there is no way for anyone to grab your child and run.